 I don't want the students in my classes to paint like me.
-I don't do demonstrations that they have to copy.
+I don't do demonstrations that you have to copy.

-I don't want them to paint like another artist.
-Even when I bring out books and images of work by other artists, I want to show different examples of principles and precepts, not encourage imitation.
+I don't want you to paint like another artist.
+Even when I bring out books and images of work by other artists, I want to show different examples of principles, not encourage imitation.

 I especially don't want the people in my classes to imitate the generic watercolours in many 'how to paint' books.